Leeds United F.C.: 1961–1974: Don Revie era

 On 17 March 1961, Don Revie was appointed as manager following the resignation of Jack Taylor.
 His stewardship began in adverse circumstances; the club was "in financial difficulty" and in 1961–62 only a win in the final game of the season saved the club from relegation to the Third Division.
 Revie implemented a youth policy and a change of kit colour to an all-white strip in the style of Real Madrid, and Leeds United won promotion to the First Division in 1963–64.

-In 1964–65, Leeds United finished second to rivals Manchester United on goal average.
-They also reached the final of the FA Cup, losing 2–1 to Liverpool at Wembley after extra-time.
-In 1965–66, Leeds again finished second in the league, whilst also reaching the semi-finals of the Inter-Cities Fairs Cup, losing on aggregate to Spanish side Real Zaragoza despite Revie ordering the fire brigade to flood the pitch before the replay at Elland Road.
-In 1966–67, Leeds finished fourth in the league, as well as reaching the semi-finals of the FA Cup, losing 1–0 to Chelsea and the final of the Inter-Cities Fairs Cup, losing 2–0 to GNK Dinamo Zagreb.
+Leeds United finished second in the league on goal average in 1964–65, and also reached the final of the FA Cup, losing to Liverpool at Wembley after extra-time.
+Leeds United again finished second in the league in 1965–66, whilst also reaching the semi-finals of the Inter-Cities Fairs Cup, losing on aggregate to Spanish side Real Zaragoza.
+Leeds United finished fourth in the league in 1966–67, as well as reaching the semi-finals of the FA Cup, losing to Chelsea and the final of the Inter-Cities Fairs Cup, losing to Croatian side Dinamo Zagreb.

 Leeds United nearly doubled their record transfer in 1967–68, buying Sheffield United centre-forward Mick Jones for £100,000.
-Leeds won their first major trophy, the League Cup, with Terry Cooper's goal securing the win against Arsenal in the final.
+Leeds won their first major trophy, the League Cup, beating Arsenal in a tense final at Wembley.
 Leeds finished fourth in the league and were beaten in the FA Cup semi-finals by Everton.
 They also reached a second successive Inter-Cities Fairs Cup final and this time won the trophy, beating Hungarian side Ferencváros over two legs; Leeds won the first leg 1–0, and a month later defended their lead with a 0–0 draw in Budapest.
-In 1968–69, Leeds secured the title in April after a draw with challengers Liverpool at Anfield, whose supporters congratulated Leeds.
+Leeds won their first league title the following season, after a draw with challengers Liverpool at Anfield, whose supporters congratulated Leeds.
 Leeds set a number of records including most points (67), most wins (27), fewest defeats (2), and most home points (39); a still-unbroken club record is their 34 match unbeaten run that extended into the following season.